 Some theories of criminal liability that might be considered for violations committed during the State of Exception are command responsibility (also called superior responsibility) and/or joint enterprise liability.
-El Salvador's own Constitutional Court has previously recognized criminal responsibility that extends beyond the direct perpetrators of human rights violations and/or international crimes: in their 2016 decision invalidating El Salvador's 1992 amnesty law (and thus opening the door to criminal prosecutions of State actors for crimes committed during the armed conflict), the Court recognized the structural/systemic nature of the crimes committed during the conflict, citing the existence of "an organized apparatus of power that not only ordered and committed atrocious crimes, but did so following a pattern of criminal responsibility extended to the direct perpetrators, to those who gave the orders to carry out the crimes, and to those who, in positions of authority, could have prevented the crimes from being committed and failed to do so.
+Also called superior responsibility and/or joint enterprise liability.
+El Salvador's own Constitutional Court has previously recognized criminal responsibility that extends beyond the direct perpetrators of human rights violations and/or international crimes: in their 2016 decision invalidating El Salvador's 1992 amnesty law (and thus opening the door to criminal prosecutions of State actors for crimes committed during the armed conflict), the Court recognized the structural/systemic nature of the crimes committed during the conflict, citing the existence of "an organized apparatus of power that not only ordered and committed atrocious crimes, but did so following a pattern of criminality, rather than as isolated cases."
+Because of the violations' structural nature, the Court stated, criminal responsibility extended to the direct perpetrators, to those who gave the orders to carry out the crimes, and to those who, in positions of authority, could have prevented the crimes from being committed and failed to do so.
 Similar conditions of structural criminality may very well apply in the context of abuses committed under current Salvadoran security policies.